 Try a Modern K12 Web Filter for Free

-If you have responsibility to protect your school network and the students who connect to it, you are invited to take a free trial of WebTitan Cloud.
+If you have the responsibility to protect your school network and the students who connect to it, you are invited to take a free trial of WebTitan Cloud.
 There are no credit cards required nor contracts to sign in order to start your trial.
 Simply click on the “Start Free Trial” link and enter a few details about yourself and the number of users you need to protect.

 Alternatively, for more information about web filtering for K12 schools, and to find out how to stop your k12 students from accessing inappropriate websites, speak with TitanHQ about WebTitan Cloud.
 Our team will be happy to answer any questions you may have about protecting K12 school children from inappropriate content and providing a safe browsing environment for students of all ages.